 When it comes to the accuracy of this rule, the best results are found at an 8% annual interest rate.
 However, you can feel confident using it for any percentage from 4% to 15%.
 Beyond these parameters, the rule becomes a bit too imprecise to be trusted.
 In the end, though, nothing can beat doing a true compound interest calculation.

-Putting the Rule of 72 Into Practice
+Examples of the Rule of 72

 In this table, you’ll find a few examples of the Rule of 72 in action: